onkelbeh/HomeAssistantRepository/README.md

 ## Some thoughts
 * Be aware that all dependent libraries could be marked as stable here as soon as they compile.
 Outside HA dependencies except of portage are not tested.
 * Since I use Gentoo mostly on servers, I do not use systemd, one reason to run Gentoo is that you are NOT forced to run this crap.
 Beginning homeassistant-2021.2.0, handling for systemd was added by request, thanks to @Tatsh for help.
-* I use an own profile based on "amd64/23.0/split-usr/no-multilib", planning to move to merged-usr.
+* I use an own profile based on merged-usr "amd64/23.0/no-multilib".
 * python-3.12.3 is set as default target.

 # Bigger Changes